karthik-chittimalla/Power-Enhancement-UPQC-FLC-EVA/README.md

-# Power Enhancement with Grid Stabilization of Renewable Energy-Based Generation System Using UPQC-FLC-EVA Technique
+# Power Enhancement with Grid Stabilization of Renewable Energy-Based Generation System Using UPQC-FLC-EV Integration

 ## Overview
 This project focuses on improving power quality and grid stability in renewable energy systems using a Unified Power Quality Conditioner (UPQC), Fuzzy Logic Controller (FLC), and EV Integration.